PD resources to get you started, help you practice, and deepen your learning.

-Articles to deepen your understanding of the TIM.
+Articles to deepen your understanding of the TIM and PD.

 Each month FCIT publishes a newsletter with short articles on teaching and learning with technology, using digital content in the classroom, and professional development for technology integration.
 Subscribe today!
 The subscription form will open in a new window.
 When you have subscribed, you can close the new window to return to this page.

 For More Information….

 Review these recent professional development posts from our Teaching and Learning with Technology blog.